reef-chain/evm-provider/README.md

 # @reef-chain/evm-provider

-`evm-provider.js` implements a web3 provider which can interact with the [Reef chain EVM](https://github.com/reef-defi/reef-chain).
+`evm-provider` implements a web3 provider which can interact with the [Reef chain EVM](https://github.com/reef-defi/reef-chain).

 If you only care about developing Solidity contracts on the Reef chain, `@reef-chain/evm-provider` is used in our [Hardhat Reef environment](https://github.com/reef-defi/hardhat-reef).
 The environment simplifies and abstracts all the low-level intricacies, so you can only focus on the Solidity part.
 See [hardhat-reef-examples repo](https://github.com/reef-defi/hardhat-reef-examples/blob/master/scripts/flipper/deploy.js) for more examples.